Snortdog/baseball-strikezone-analyzer/README.md

 Install Python: Open the downloaded file and follow the installation instructions.

 You will also need to install a few Python libraries: pandas, matplotlib, and tkinter.
 You can install these using pip, which is a package manager for Python.
-To install these libraries, open a terminal or command prompt and type the following commands:
+To install these libraries, open command prompt and type the following commands:

 'pip install pandas'
 'pip install matplotlib'